 Transition planning involves preparing for the financial and lifestyle changes that take place as you transition from training to practice.
-This is a time period when a lot of new decisions need to be made.
-If you haven't read part one of our two part Transitioning from Training to Practice blog segment for physicians, click here to catch up.
+This is a period when a lot of new decisions need to be made.

-As mentioned in part one of this segment, all financial considerations for physicians transition to practice require cash.
+As mentioned in part one of this segment, all financial considerations for a physician’s transition to practice require cash.

 Typical Transition Period Scenario: